-Especially for Champagne, it’s not easy to find the exact right temperature.
+Especially for Champagne, it is not easy to find the exact right temperature.
 On the one hand, the carbon dioxide that creates the typical bubbly experience will escape rapidly if a bottle is too warm when opened.
 But on the other hand, great Champagne can’t develop its full taste when served too cold.

 Unlike wine, you should never put Champagne in the freezer.
 To chill it, place it in the bottom part of your fridge for three to four hours before serving it.
 Instead, you can also use a bucket filled with 50% ice and 50% water.
 Make sure to cover the bottle up to its neck.
-Leave it in the bucket for at least 30 minutes, and don’t open the bottle until the moment you want to serve it.
+Leave it in the bucket for at least 30 minutes, and do not open the bottle until you want to serve it.
 Your glasses should have room temperature, so don’t prechill them.
 Also, never drink Champagne on ice (“on the rocks”).